Are you looking for a list of things to do at Navy Pier Chicago?

 The water play area consists of a large table of running water with a system of pipes that children can manipulate.

-Check the Chicago Children’s Museum for their hours of operation that vary per season.
+Check the Chicago Children’s Museum for their hours of operation which vary per season.

 Tickets for children and adults are $19 apiece, and children under 1-year-old are free.